-When you are painting your ceiling, you can go with traditional flat white paint or you can add a touch of color.
+When you are painting your ceiling or hiring painters to do the job for you, you can go with traditional flat white paint or you can add a touch of color.
 Adding color to your ceiling can be fun and add a hint of personality to the room.

 You need to consider what color will work best with your home’s style, your decor, and your wall colors.
 Continue reading to learn about painting your ceiling and the color choices.